Retirement Retired Life

 Neitiry/Adobe senior couple driving cabriolet car

 You have plans for the next few years.
 You’re still young and healthy, so you plan to spend very little of your early retirement living at home.
-Instead, you’ll travel the world, hike, and spend some time with the people you care about around the world.
+Instead, you’ll travel more, hike, and spend some time with the people you care about around the world.

 You don’t want to be tied down with a home to manage.
-Renting offers more freedom in this situation.
+Renting offers more freedom and the chance to build a life where you can travel when you want.
 You can always settle down later when you’re actually ready to do so.

 Bottom line